burnedpopcorn/Pizza-Tower-1.1.0-Web-Port/Possible Fix Ideas.md

 ## Game Frame Misplacement
 The current Game Frame is heavily misplaced on most monitors.
 The best solution to this issue is probably to force fullscreen immediately after the game runs.
 The best way to force fullscreen is probably making changes in the decompiled game code
 (using GameMaker Studio 2, obviously), but it also might be possible to modify runner.html to force fullscreen as well (but the former is probably better).
+- It also could be because on start-up, it disables extensions by default (the console output proves this: ctx.enableExtensionsByDefault = 0 )

 ## No Sound (FMOD)
 The game also has no sound, either because FMOD is not initializing during startup, or it cannot locate the .bank files (but it could be both idk).
 The directory where FMOD expects the .bank files to be should either be